Marquee Club: The 1960s: Rock roots

 In March 1964, the club moved a short distance to what became its most famous venue, with an entrance at 90 Wardour Street, and the actual music venue housed over two buildings.
 Almost every major rock band played on the tiny stage here over the next 25 years.

-The Marquee in Wardour Street did not have an alcohol licence until 1970.
-Jack Barrie and agent Kenny Bell came up with the idea of opening a private bar called La Chasse above the Marquee at 100 Wardour Street.
+The Marquee in Wardour Street did not have an alcohol licence until 1970, hence, Simon White (manager of the Marquee Studio) and music agent Kenny Bell came up with the idea of opening a private bar called La Chasse Club at 100 Wardour Street, which Jack Barrie managed.
+La Chasse became the watering hole of many musicians and operated until 1973.

-Band residencies during the late 1960s included Alexis Korner, Cyril Davies, Chris Barber, the Rolling Stones, the Yardbirds, Led Zeppelin, the Who, King Crimson, the Syn, Mabel Greer's Toyshop, Yes, Jethro Tull, the Jimi Hendrix Experience and Pink Floyd (who played on Sunday afternoons as part of the Spontaneous Underground club).
+Band residencies during the late 1960s included Alexis Korner, Cyril Davies, Camel, Chris Barber, the Rolling Stones, the Yardbirds, Led Zeppelin, the Who, King Crimson, the Syn, Mabel Greer's Toyshop, Yes, Jethro Tull, the Jimi Hendrix Experience and Pink Floyd (who played on Sunday afternoons as part of the Spontaneous Underground club).
 Another band that made regular appearances was the Manish Boys, featuring David Bowie, who first played there in November 1964.
 Peter Green's Fleetwood Mac gave their first performance there in 1967.
 To find out who was playing on any given night, you could just call in at the 'Ship' pub a few doors away.

 In 1964, Moody Blues manager/producer Alex Murray used a homemade studio in the garage at the back of the club to produce the classic "Go Now" single, which shot to No. 1 at Christmas 1964, and filmed for it the first ever UK pop promo video.
 The development of Marquee Studios was largely financed by profits from this record.
 The studio was later used by Elton John, the Groundhogs, the Clash and others.
 The Rolling Stones, who first appeared at the club in July 1962, returned there on 26 March 1971 after a nine-year hiatus to film a television special.